Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-\paragraph*{Illustrative example: max graphon.}As an example, consider a sparse version of the ``max graphon'', that arises as the limit of a uniform attachment process \cite{borgs2011maxgraphon, klimm2021modularity} given by $W(x,y)=\beta(1-\max(x,y))$, where $\beta>0$ and $\beta=\order{n^{-1}}$.
-In Fig. \ref{fig:spl_maxg} we show various node and node pair functions for this graphon with $n=512$, $n\beta=8$, wherein the expected degree, percolation probability, and expected geodesic lengths are all obtained via numerical integration of Eqs. \ref{eq:general_degrees_deg}, \ref{eq:gcc_consistency_general} and \ref{eq:spd_analytic_general_eig_uncorrected} respectively.
-In Fig. \ref{fig:spl_emp_vs_ana}, we show that the empirical and analytic estimates of the geodesic lengths are in good agreement, except for longer path lengths---likely due to the vanishingly low percolation probabilities of the tail-end of the node space as $x\to 1$.
-As previously noted, we can discretize any continuous graph model at a chosen scale to obtain an equivalent SBM representation of it---see Appendix \ref{sec:apdx_mle_sbm_apx_R} for a discussion on discretizing graphons in particular.
-In Fig. \ref{fig:spl_emp_vs_ana}, we also include empirics and analytics for the SBM corresponding to max graphons, that corroborate well with results obtained via numerical integration.
+\paragraph*{Illustrative example: max graphon}As an example, consider a sparse version of the ``max graphon'', that arises as the limit of a uniform attachment process \cite{borgs2011maxgraphon, klimm2021modularity} given by $W_n(x,y)=\frac{\beta}{n}(1-\max(x,y))$, where $\beta >0$.
+In Fig. \ref{fig:spl_maxg} we show various node and node pair functions for this graphon with $n=512$, $\beta=8$, wherein the expected degree, percolation probability, and expected geodesic lengths are all obtained via numerical integration of Eqs. \eqref{eq:general_degrees_deg}, \eqref{eq:gcc_consistency_general} and \eqref{eq:spd_analytic_general_eig_uncorrected} respectively.
+In Fig. \ref{fig:spl_emp_vs_ana}, we show that the empirical and analytic estimates of the geodesic lengths are in good agreement, except for longer geodesic lengths---likely due to the vanishingly low percolation probabilities of the tail-end of the node space as $x\to 1$.
+As previously noted, we can discretize any continuous network model at a chosen scale to obtain an equivalent SBM representation of it---see Appendix \ref{sec:apdx_general} for a discussion on discretizing graphons in particular.
+In Fig. \ref{fig:spl_emp_vs_ana}, we also plot empirics and analytics for the SBM corresponding to max graphons, that corroborate well with results obtained via numerical integration.

-\paragraph*{Sparse multiplicative graphons.}We next consider a scenario where the formalism simplifies further.
-Let $f:[0,1]\to[0,1]$ be a function such that $f=\order{n^{-\frac{1}{2}}}$.
-Then, we define a sparse multiplicative graphon over a node pair $W_\times(x,y)$ to be one which can be written as the product of that function applied to the nodes separately:
+\paragraph*{Sparse multiplicative graphons}We next consider a scenario where the formalism simplifies further.
+Let $f:[0,1]\to[0,1]$ be a function such that $f=\bigtheta{n^{-\frac{1}{2}}}\textrm{ or }0$.
+Then, we define a sparse multiplicative graphon over a node pair $W^\times_n(x,y)$ to be one which can be written as the product of that function applied to the nodes separately:

-We remark that an asymmetric and directed version of this graphon can be obtained by considering two separate functions $f$ and $g$, but we restrict our discussion here to symmetric multiplicative graphons.

-\paragraph*{Degree and percolation probability.}To derive network properties, it will be useful to define two statistics for the multiplicative graphon:
+that are equivalent to canonical degree-configuration models since $f(x)\propto\meandegree(x)$ where we use $\meandegree(x)$ to denote the expected degree of a node at $x$; see Appendix \ref{sec:apdx_graphons} and Eq. \eqref{eq:mult_graphon_foo_deg}.
+We remark that an asymmetric and directed version of this graphon can be obtained by considering two distinct functions $f$ and $g$, but we restrict our discussion here to symmetric multiplicative graphons.
+To derive their network properties, it will be useful to define the first and second moments of $f(x)$ that can be shown to encode the first and second moments of the degree distribution (see Appendix \ref{sec:apdx_graphons}):